Loading...

 CE Hours

-900 hours per 2-year licensure period (alternative to 30 CE hours)
+900 hours of clinical practice per renewal period (alternative to 30 CE contact hours)

 Practice Hours